- Covering the costs of cancer treatment

 Covering the costs of cancer treatment

 Here, we’ll look at some of the new and existing resources that may be available to help people with cancer afford the care they need.
 Some of these resources can be helpful if you don’t have health coverage.
 They include government programs that help low-income people get cancer screenings or treatment, disability benefits, aid from voluntary organizations, and living benefits from life insurance policies, including viaticals (these will be explained later on).
-Even if you have health insurance, you may soon find out that it doesn’t cover all the costs involved.
+Even if you have health insurance, you may find out that it doesn’t cover all the costs involved.
 And even if you are well-insured, cancer can still cause financial problems.

 It’s important to have accurate, up-to-date information and a good understanding of your financial situation and insurance coverage.
-And, if your health insurance cost is not deducted from your paycheck, it’s important to pay your monthly insurance premiums on time to keep the coverage you have.
+And, if your monthly health insurance premiums are not deducted from your paycheck, it’s important to make sure you pay them on time to keep the coverage you have.
 Having no health insurance can be scary, but there are still options.

 Here we will cover: